 You Are Not Your Story

-For example, when I was seven, my father kidnapped me and hid me from my family for three and a half years.
-For many years after, this event and the events surrounding it were a central part of my story.
-I spent 20 years essentially telling myself: “If my father hadn’t kidnapped and abused me, I wouldn’t be the way I am.
-I would trust people and not fear intimacy.”
-What I was saying was there was something wrong with me—I was other than I should be—and it was his fault.
-I was saying I was powerless in my life because of what happened in the past.
+One of the most pervasive and persistent stories I have had is about my childhood (like us all).
+When I was seven years old, my father kidnapped me and hid me from my family in a foreign country for three and a half years.
+That’s what happened.
+The story was that my father was a sick man, and my mother did not care about me.
+I was a pawn they used to hurt each other and nothing more.
+I was essentially relevant.
+For a long time, the painful and traumatic events surrounding this time in my life were a central part of my story.
+I spent twenty years telling myself, “I am broken because my father kidnapped and abused me.
+I would be better if that did not happen.”
+I was saying that there was something wrong with me—I was other than I should be—and it was his fault.
+I was saying I was powerless today because of what happened in the past.

 Through forgiving my father, I was surprised to see the story change.
 While those traumas did have real impacts on my life, it was untrue that I was powerless.
 It was also untrue that objectively linking what happened to my suffering was impossible.
 The feeling of powerlessness came from my story of my victimization, not directly from the trauma.
 I was doing the best I could with the wounds I perceived.
 Yes, I was abducted.
 Yes, it had an impact.
 But, after I forgave, I realized that even the dark days contributed to making me who I am.
 I realized I was the lead actor in the way my life unfolded.
 I was in charge.
 I came to see that my story was, in part, a way of avoiding responsibility.

 My story of brokenness was also a way of making the people I had not yet forgiven pay for what I believed they had done to me.
 With healing, I came to see that what was done was not done to me.
 When people hurt others, particularly those they love, they do so out of their pain.
 It is not about us at all.
 (This is true for us, too, when we cause harm).